code-star/circleci-scala-sbt-git/README.md

 This docker image has become superfluous, CircleCI is now publishing an image with SBT included

-Example dockerfile for Scala and SBT development:
+Example `config.yml` file for Scala and SBT development:

 ```
 version: 2.1